HEMODYNAMIC MONITORING AT YOUR FINGERTIPS

 Your choice for non-invasive hemodynamic monitoring

-CNAP® Monitor HD offers a unique set of parameters to support your daily routine – all non-invasive & continuous allowing for perioperative fluid management even in low and moderate-risk surgeries and patients.
+CNAP® Monitor offers a unique set of parameters to support your daily routine – all non-invasive & continuous allowing for perioperative fluid management even in low and moderate-risk surgeries and patients.

 All parameters are provided by the CNAP® finger sensor.